Ali-Pourgheysari/FastLearnersMVCWebApplication/README.md

     - Run with Microsoft SQL Server:
     - Delete `Migrations` folder from FastLearnersMVCWebApplication\Data
-    - Change setting in appsettings.json, change `Web` connection string to your local Sql Server connection string
+    - Change setting in appsettings.json, change existing connection string to your local Sql Server connection string

 5. Once the project is running first try to add an admin to the database: